MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/multiplayer-session-directory.md

 ### What is MPSD?

-Multiplayer session directory (MPSD) is a service operating in the Xbox Live cloud that centralizes a game's multiplayer system metadata across multiple clients.
-It is wrapped by the **MultiplayerService Class**.

-MPSD allows titles to share the basic information needed to connect a group of users.
-It ensures that session functionality is synchronized and consistent.
-It coordinates with the shell and console operating system in sending/accepting invites and in being joined via the gamer card.
+Multiplayer Session Directory (MPSD) enables titles to share the basic information needed to connect a group of users.
+MPSD coordinates with the shell and console operating system in sending/accepting invites and in being joined via the gamer card.

+MPSD centralizes a game's multiplayer system metadata across multiple clients.
+MPSD ensures that session functionality is synchronized and consistent.

+MPSD is a service operating in the Xbox Live cloud.
+MPSD is wrapped by the **MultiplayerService Class**.

 ### MPSD Sessions